List of tallest buildings in Canada

 This is a list of the tallest buildings in Canada.
-As of December 2017 there are a total of 133 completed and under construction buildings in Canada with an official height of 150 m or more.
-Greater Toronto has 86 (Toronto 83 (including the eight tallest buildings in Canada), Mississauga has 3), Calgary has 19, Metro Vancouver has 14 (Burnaby 7, Vancouver 6, Surrey 1), Montreal has 11, Edmonton has 2 (including the tallest outside Toronto), and Niagara Falls has 1.
+As of December 2024 there are a total of 157 completed and under construction buildings in Canada with an official height of 150 m or more.
+Greater Toronto has 87 (Toronto 84 (including the six tallest buildings in Canada), Mississauga has 3, Metro Vancouver has 24 (Burnaby 13, Vancouver 8, Surrey 1, Coquitlam 1, New Westminster 1), Calgary has 19, Montreal has 11, Edmonton has 2 (including the tallest outside Toronto), and Niagara Falls has 1.

 Five of Canada's ten largest cities enforce height restriction laws.
 In Ottawa, skyscrapers could not be built above the height of the Peace Tower until the late 1970s, when the restriction was changed so that no building could overwhelm the skyline.
-In Montreal, skyscrapers cannot be built above the elevation of Mount Royal.
+In Montreal, skyscrapers cannot be built above 200m of height nor the elevation of Mount Royal.
 The City of Vancouver has enacted "view corridors" which limit the height of buildings in most areas of downtown.
 The City of Edmonton had an elevation restriction, approximately 150 m above downtown, due to the proximity of the city centre airport, until it closed in November 2013.
+Buildings in Calgary must not cast shadows on the Bow River between 10:00 AM and 4:00 PM on the equinox, to maintain sunlit summer hours.

 This list does not include towers, including the CN Tower in Toronto, as they are not technically considered to be buildings.